 While some premium paid video hosting sites are more feature-packed, at just $199 per year, Vimeo is a strong contender if you just want unbranded, ad-free, fast, unlimited video hosting without a lot of bells and whistles.

-Biteable makes it easy to create high-quality video content at a low cost.
-With a huge range of live action and animated scenes and templates, it’s easy to create a video that will fit your brand.
+Biteable make it easy to create high-quality video content fast.
+With a huge range of templates, live action, and animations, it’s easy to create a video that will fit your brand.

 Once you’re done, you can host your video instantly on Biteable.
 Every video comes with an easy-to-use embed code that you can put into your site for free.
 Or you can share straight to Twitter, YouTube, and Facebook if you like.